Accessibility of the Metropolitan Transportation Authority: 1990s and 2000s

 The MTA started posting a list of out of service elevators and escalators on its website in August 2007.
 In December 2007, the MTA Board voted on a $1.3 million contract to connect the system's elevators and escalators to a computerized monitoring system so breakdowns could be dealt with more quickly.

 2010s

-On October 13, 2010, the United Spinal Association filed a class action lawsuit against the MTA for not making the Dyckman Street station accessible as part of a station renovation project, arguing that the agency violated the ADA by not allocating twenty percent of the project budget to improving access to disabled people.
+In October 2010, the United Spinal Association filed a class action lawsuit against the MTA for not making the Dyckman Street station accessible as part of a station renovation project, arguing that the agency violated the ADA by not allocating twenty percent of the project budget to improving access to disabled people.
 The MTA had not planned to make the station accessible due to a lack of funds, and as it was not identified by the agency as a key station.
-On July 21, 2010, the United Spinal Association announced that it had reached a settlement with the MTA to install an elevator to the southbound platform of the station by 2014.
+In July 2010, the United Spinal Association announced that it had reached a settlement with the MTA to install an elevator to the southbound platform of the station by 2014.
 An elevator was not installed to the northbound platform as the MTA argued that doing so was not feasible due to the layout of the landmarked station.